Introduction

 - Use a URL/URI decoding library to break apart the URI into a scheme (

-), a path component (the dogecoin address) and a series of query parameters: theamount
+dogecoin:), a path component (the dogecoin address) and a series of query parameters: theamount,dcandhparameters. - Check if both

-parameter suggests a MITM attack.)
+dcandhare present, non-empty parameters; this indicates a DogeConnect payment.
+Both parameters must be present for a secure interaction (for example, a missinghparameter suggests a MITM attack.)
 If either are missing or empty, fall back on the dogecoin address and amount parameters, i.e. treat it as a non-DogeConnect QR Code. - Decode the Base64-encoded

-parameter, using a library or Base64 decode routine.
-If this fails to decode, or doesn't yield 15 bytes of data, the request is invalid (this also suggests a MITM attack.) - Concatenate
+hparameter, using a library or Base64 decode routine.
+If this fails to decode, or doesn’t yield 15 bytes of data, the request is invalid (this also suggests a MITM attack.) - Concatenate

-is trimmed off to keep the QR Codes from growing too large. - Fetch the DogeConnect Payment Envelope JSON payload from the URL created in step 4.
+https://onto the start of thedcparameter.
+It is always a https URL, but thehttps://is trimmed off to keep the QR Codes from growing too large. - Fetch the DogeConnect Payment Envelope JSON payload from the URL created in step 4.
 If this request fails, make a few attempts before giving up, as sometimes there are spurious network errors (especially on mobile devices.)

 - Decode the JSON Payment Envelope.
 If decoding fails, consider making another attempt (as part of the above retry process) as the response may be a spurious error from a network gateway; retries make the whole process more reliable.